 - Sunken cheeks are an inevitable part of aging for many of us.
-They develop when the body slows its production of collagen and subcutaneous fat.

 Hollow cheeks appear to recede inward into the facial bones rather than project outward.
 This creates a more prominent jawline and highlights the cheekbones.
 Although some people like the look of such depressions on the face — it creates a slimmer appearance — others see them as markers of age.

 If volume loss in your cheeks makes you feel self-conscious, then you might want to consider a cheek augmentation procedure.